MartaBofillRoig/sim-bootcamp/README.md

 the vector b.

 1.3.
 Use a t-test to test the null hypothesis that the mean of population a is the same as the mean of population b.
-What is interpretation of the p-value?
+What is the interpretation of the p-value?
 What happens when you re-sample the vectors a and b?